jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-3/chapter-3b.md

 ## Misfortunes make our feelings extreme

-54 There are two kinds of private misfortunes which make our feelings go beyond the bounds of propriety:
+{{< s v="54" >}} There are two kinds of private misfortunes which make our feelings go beyond the bounds of propriety:

 > 1. Those that affect us only indirectly.